 Baggage delivery services are also offered at some popular tourist spots, such as:

-For less than 1000 yen per piece, same-day delivery of luggage is possible between the luggage counter of Kyoto Station and hotels across Kyoto, as well as between hotels in Kyoto.
+For around 1000 yen per piece, same-day delivery of luggage is possible between the luggage counter of Kyoto Station and hotels across Kyoto, as well as between hotels in Kyoto.

 For around 1800 yen per piece, same-day delivery of luggage is possible between the Sagawa luggage counter of Tokyo Station (near the Nihonbashi Exit) and hotels across Tokyo and from Tokyo Station to Haneda Airport.
 Next-day delivery to Narita Airport and regular delivery services are also available.

 For between 800 and 1500 yen per piece, same-day delivery of luggage is possible between Hakone-Yumoto Station and hotels around Hakone.

 - Tateyama Kurobe Alpine Route

 For between 1300 and 1600 yen per piece, same-day delivery of luggage is possible between Toyama Station, Tateyama Station, Shinano-Omachi Station and several hotels located along the Tateyama Kurobe Alpine Route.

 For 500 yen per piece, same-day delivery of luggage is possible between Tsumago and Magome for those who intend to walk along the Old Nakasendo between the two towns.
 The service is not available during winter.